Domatix/mrp-repair/mrp_repair_resp/README.rst

 |badge1| |badge2| |badge3| |badge4|

-fooThis module allows the addition of a responsible to a repair order.
+This module allows the addition of a responsible to a repair order.
 As such, it also allows time tracking for each repair operation made by a given responsible.

 **Table of contents**

 .. contents::
    :local: